-Similarly, at the Minimum Threshold, the temperature will have to rise a degree above the threshold to return to Standard Operation.
+Similarly, at the Minimum Threshold, the pressure will have to rise above the threshold to return to Standard Operation.

-- H. In small sensor networks, the sensors can be set to Synchronize their communications.
-The default setting, "Off," allows the sensors to randomize their communications, therefore maximizing communication robustness.
-Setting this setting to "On" will synchronize the communication of the sensors. - I. Failed transmissions before link mode is the number of transmissions the sensor sends without response from a gateway before it goes to battery-saving link mode.
+- H. The Stabilization determines the number of milliseconds the pressure sensor allows the pressure transducer to stabilize before taking a measurement. - I. Failed transmissions before link mode is the number of transmissions the sensor sends without response from a gateway before it goes to battery-saving link mode.
 In link mode, the sensor will scan for a new gateway, and if not found, it will enter battery-saving sleep mode for up to 60 minutes before trying to scan again.
 A lower number will allow sensors to find new gateways with fewer missed readings.
 Higher numbers will enable the sensor to remain with its current gateway in a noisy RF environment.
 Zero will cause the sensor to never join another gateway.
 To find a new gateway, the battery will have to be cycled out of the sensor.